A Debt Relief Order is a very simple and cheap form of insolvency in England, Wales and Northern Ireland.

 - What happens at the end of a DRO?

 - How to improve your credit record after a DRO

 - DROs and your credit score – this looks at whether you can ever get a mortgage after a DRO.

 Why no-one talks about DROs

-But no-one makes any money from them: the DRO fee is only £90 and the organisation that sets up your DRO will only get £10 of this.
-As a result almost all DROs are set up by charities.
+But no-one makes any money from them.
+The DRO fee is only £90 and the organisation that sets up your DRO will only get £10 of this.
+As a result, almost all DROs are set up by charities.

-Fee-charging debt management companies are supposed to give people good advice on what their debt options are, but the regulator says this often isn’t happening.
-If you look at DMP and IVA firms websites and adverts, many of them ignore Debt Relief Orders.
+Fee-charging debt management companies and IVA firms are supposed to give people good advice on what their debt options are, but the regulator says this often isn’t happening.
+If you look at DMP and IVA firms websites and adverts, many of them simply ignore Debt Relief Orders.
 That doesn’t mean that DROs are a bad option if you have debts – just that they aren’t a profitable option for those firms.